Unboxed-Software/solana-course/content/token-program.md

 Now it’s your turn to build something independently.
 Create an application that allows a users to create a new mint, create a token account, and mint tokens.

-Note that you will not be able to directly use the helper functions we went over in the demo.
+Note that you will not be able to directly use the helper functions we went over in the lab.
 In order to interact with the Token Program using the Phantom wallet adapter, you will have to build each transaction manually and submit the transaction to Phantom for approval.

 ![Screenshot of Token Program Challenge Frontend](../assets/token-program-frontend.png)